defended-net/malwatch/README.md

 ![GitHub License](https://img.shields.io/github/license/defended-net/malwatch) [![Go Report Card](https://goreportcard.com/badge/github.com/defended-net/malwatch)](https://goreportcard.com/report/github.com/defended-net/malwatch)

-Malwatch is a fast and lightweight malware scanner written in `go` that is ideal for Linux based web server environments.
-It is capable of scaling to any requirements and is currently used with some of the internet's largest deployments.
+Malwatch is a fast and lightweight malware scanner written in `go` for Linux based web server environments.
+It is capable of scaling to any requirements and is in production with some of the internet's largest deployments.

-Besides excellent detection rates, key design considerations are low resource usage and high performance.
-A powerful and easy to understand api is provided to cover your alerting requirements and platform integration.
+Besides excellent detection rates, key design considerations are low resource usage while delivering leading performance.
+A powerful and easy to understand API is provided to cover your alerting requirements and platform integration.

-The web hosting industry is in need for a modern open source solution that is done properly.
-Our objective is to offer a comparably better solution to commercial products, thereby empowering everyone to have good malware protection.

 Real time monitoring is offered by `malwatch-monitor`.
 The number of files present on the system or volume being created / changed does not influence startup time, memory or cpu usage because a queue design ensures there would always be the same resource usage as an equivalent ondemand file scan.
 The result is an extremely efficient monitoring presence which would otherwise be impractical due to resource usage.

-A complete malware signature set is included with updates provided by our [signature repo](https://github.com/defended-net/malwatch-signatures).
+A complete malware signature set is included with seamless updates provided by our [signature repo](https://github.com/defended-net/malwatch-signatures).

 There is tremendous value if malwatch is elected to replace your fleet's existing commercial solution.
 Please consider sponsoring to help us maintain this and other projects.